 After we have all the tools ready, we can go for cutting the leaves off the ZZ plant.
 It is advisable to wear a glove while working with a sharp garden knife.
 You can cut a single leaflet for the experiment or cut a whole leaf off the tree, we will use this leaf to get many ZZ plant propagation as a number of leaflets will be there.

-The exact location where to cut is the leaflet with the petiole(the bulging end attached to rachis).
+The exact location where to cut is the leaflet with the petiole(the bulging end attached to the rachis).
 Watch the below video to get an idea.
 You do not need hormones to add if you want to grow naturally.
-Then carefully transfer to the glass with water and keep in a place where sunlight falls.
+Then carefully transfer it to the glass with water and keep it in a place where sunlight falls.

 How do you know when to transfer a ZZ propagated leaf from water?

 The best time to transfer a propagated leaflet is as the new shoot grows to two to three inches long.
 This will increase the success rate of the ZZ plant propagation from a leaf.

 Some Care tips when propagating a ZZ plant